microsoft/promptflow/docs/how-to-guides/quick-start.md

 See more details in [Initialize and test a flow](./init-and-test-a-flow.md).

 ## Create a new run
+TODO move this to the other run page.

 After the flow run successfully with a small set of data, you might want to test if it performs well in large set of data, you can run a batch test and check the outputs.